jgscott/learnR/pickup/pickup.md

     ## [1] 12811.876 11204.376  7989.376

-Or we could pass in a new data frame to the `predict` function:
+Or we could pass in a new data frame to the `predict` function.
+The commands below create a new data frame with the "miles" variable in it, and then pass this data frame to the "predict" function:

     new_pickups = data.frame(miles=c(25000,50000,100000))
     predict(model1, newdata=new_pickups)